nevillco/nevillco.github.io/_posts/2023-07-07-my-favorite-macro-use-case-StaticMemberIterable.md

 ---
-title: 'The First Macro in (Most of) My Swift Projects'
+title: 'My Favorite Macro Use Case: StaticMemberIterable'
 date: 2023-07-07 09:00:00
 excerpt: With the addition of macros, Swift 5.9 lets iOS developers extend the Swift compiler all on their own.
 There’s one macro in particular that I am excited about adopting in a range of projects.
 ---